Kile/Killua/README.md

 First, set up a virtual environment.
 Do so with `python3 -m venv env; source env/bin/activate` (for linux).
 To leave the virtual environment after you are done, simply run `deactivate`

 `requirements.txt` contains the libraries you'll need.
 To install them use `pip3 install -r requirements.txt`

-Depending on if you self host mongodb or not, you may also need a mongodb.
-You can to create a mongodb account [here](https://www.mongodb.com), then follow the instructions in [`setup.py`](https://github/Kile/Killua/blob/main/setup.py) and then run `python3 setup.py` or choose the "setup database" option in the menu to get the database set up.
-As a warning, this script is rarely run so it may not be up to date.

 The bot can be run using
 ```sh